-The 1979-80 Topps (and corresponding O-Pee-Chee) Wayne Gretzky rookie card is one of the most iconic cards in the hobby.
+The 1979-80 Topps (and O-Pee-Chee) Wayne Gretzky rookie card is one of the most iconic in the hobby but is also among the most counterfeited.

-His rookie card has forever been in huge demand, with his popularity among hockey card collectors akin to Babe Ruth or Mickey Mantle in baseball.
-The easily chipped blue borders make for a tough find in nice condition.
+Gretzky’s rookie card holds a special place with hockey collectors, much like Babe Ruth or Mickey Mantle in baseball.
+Its easily chipped blue borders make it especially hard to find in top condition.

-But as demand increases for Gretzky rookie cards, so does the counterfeiting activity.
-While Gretzky’s O-Pee-Chee rookie card is more commonly counterfeited, this guide will examine both versions.
+As demand for Gretzky rookie cards rises, so does counterfeiting activity.
+While the O-Pee-Chee version is counterfeited more often, this guide will cover both the OPC and Topps cards.

-Still, we’ve found both PSA-graded Gretzky and Jordan rookies that were complete fakes.
-Thus it helps to be armed with as much information as possible before investing your hard-earned dollars.
+That said, we’ve encountered fake Gretzky and Jordan rookies that were PSA-graded.
+It’s crucial to arm yourself with as much information as possible before spending your hard-earned money.

 And here is the back of the 1979-1980 O-Pee-Chee Gretzky.
 As is customary with the Canadian variations, the back of the card is lighter than the Topps card.